plabradorjr/plabradorjr.github.io/_posts/2021-01-11-react_redux_and_rails_final_project.markdown

 ## What does it do?
 It's an app for cryptocurrency and stocks data visualization.

 [Coingecko API](https://www.coingecko.com/api/documentations/v3) provides trending searches and I used that for the home page.
 Once the user clicks, it fetches two separate request to gather more data about a specific cryptocurrency.
-The first request is are back details like price, market cap, twitter, etc. The second request is to get historical data that I used to make the data alive!
+The first request returns back details like price, market cap, twitter, etc. The second request is to get historical data that I used to make the data alive!
 With that request, I generated candle charts using the highcharts.com component.

-A user can also post comments, but only when they are logged in.
+A User can also post comments, but only when they are logged in.
 I used Twitter as the login process.
-I used the OAuth gem.
+I used the OmniAuth-Twitter gem.
 Then I used rails session along with the front end react to verify who the current user is.

 ## Challenges

 The most challenging for me was Redux, following the data flow took me a while to understand.
-I had to use developer plugins with Chrome browser for better visualization and flow to fetching.
+I had to use developer plugins with Chrome browser for better visualization and to follow the fetching sequence.
 I used this [Redux Dev Tools](https://github.com/zalmoxisus/redux-devtools-extension), it's really pretty cool.

 ## Next